wiremoons/wiremoons.github.io/index.md

 ### Welcome to my website!

 This is my website containing a general blog, and providing a jump point for other wiremoons content on the Internet.
-Please see the [About](/about.html) page for other sites I sometime post content too as well.
+Please see the [About](/about.html) page for other sites I sometime post content too as well, or for help on how to leave comments or feedback.

 ## Blog Posts
 Below is a selection of blog posts I have made on various topics which maybe of interest: